 Wimbledon seem to wilt and their fans are clearly rattled as they stop supporting their side and move into full-on whinge mode.
 They have clearly sussed what’s heading down the track.
 Tubbsy, the target of some of their old bollocks, is replaced by Fitch and, bizarrely, Ardley hauls off Elliott, the Dons best player, and almost seems to be playing for extra time.
 Weird as you like that is.

-He needn’t have worried as Dan opens up the defence and slides a ball across to Max who is in acres of space and pops the ball into an empty net.
+He needn’t have worried as with moments left in the 90, Dan opens up the defence and slides a ball across to Max who is in acres of space and pops the ball into an empty net.
 Cue complete and utter mayhem and the home side exodus begins in earnest.
-The ref has somehow found what seems like almost unlimited injury time which is never good for the old nerves but Fitch knows the cure for that and with 96 minutes on the clock latches into a through ball and chips it exquisitely over the out-rushing keeper.
+The ref has now somehow found what seems like almost unlimited injury time which is never good for the old nerves but Fitch knows the cure for that and with 96 minutes on the clock latches onto a through ball and chips it exquisitely over the out-rushing keeper from miles out.
 I saw not a bit of it from where we were and as the place went full on radio rental wasn’t entirely sure if we had scored a third or if the ref had blown for full time before it hit the back of the onion bag.
 Both came in quick succession and now the party kicks off full tilt.